guillermo-segura/optix-react-frontend/README.md

 npm run dev
 ```

+⚠️ IMPORTANT ⚠️
-==IMPORTANT ⚠️==  If you intend to run the project locally and not through the Docker image, make sure you run `npm run dev` at least once BEFORE `npm run install`.
+If you intend to run the project locally and not through the Docker image, make sure you run `npm run dev` at least once ==BEFORE== `npm run install`.
 Running `npm run install` first leads to an error when running the Docker image afterwards.

 If you want to run this project directly in your local machine: